After the elections

 - Share on WhatsApp - How and when are political groups in the European Parliament formed?

-The address has been copied to your clipboard.MEPs will elect a new President of the European Parliament, vice-presidents and quaestors and take other important decisions about the organisation of their work, for example how many Members will sit in each parliamentary committee.
+The address has been copied to your clipboard.MEPs elect a new President of the European Parliament, vice-presidents and quaestors and take other important decisions about the organisation of their work, for example how many Members sit in each parliamentary committee.

 - Share on Facebook - What happens at the first plenary session of the new European Parliament?